 Meet the mother and make sure that you like the way she looks.
 If you can’t meet the father make sure you see photos and a certificate of mating that confirms he is actually the father.

+If the puppies have markings on them that you don’t like, then don’t buy a puppy.
+There is always another litter.
+Let someone else who loves unusual markings buy that puppy.
+It is possible to find a purebred black Lab with white markings, or a purebred chocolate Lab with brindling.
 Remember, the only problem with buying a mismatched puppy is that you won’t be able to enter him in a dog show.
 If that doesn’t matter to you, it certainly won’t matter to him.

+Once you have purchased your puppy try not to worry about whether or not he is purebred.
 Remember that many purebred dogs have mismarks or poor conformation, so if you have pedigree papers for him, he is probably purebred no matter what he looks like.

 Try to ignore any other people that criticize your purebred dog, or try to convince you he is not a purebred.
 After all, the most important thing is that your dog is happy, healthy, and a great addition to your family.